RohanRanshinge/RohanRanshinge.github.io/_pages/about.md

 ---

-I'm a business analyst with prior experience in Accenture
+I'm a business analyst with prior experience at Accenture